TKtheDEV/davinci-resolve-installer-ubuntu/README.md

-# Installer for Davinci Resolve on Ubuntu 24.10
+# Installer for Davinci Resolve on Ubuntu 24.10 and 25.04
 ### (probably works on older version too)
 ### This installs the missing libraries, runs the resolve installer and copies libraries into the Davinci DIR